dev-om-saran/Cervical_Cancer_Detector/README.md

 # Cervical_Cancer_Detector
-CNN model to detect Cervical Cancer integrated into a GUI Application.
+In Collaboration with AIIMS Bhubaneswar, Developed a CNN-based Image Classification Model on pap smear images to detect and classify Cervical Cancer, accurately upto 95 \% using rank based Ensemble of multiple models.
+Integrated the model into a GUI application using Tkinter and CustomTkinter for ease of use of Doctors.

 Link to download the working GUI Application : https://drive.google.com/file/d/1q4lYZ8znbT-mKWlQnkyE9sXGI5OPTqiX/view?usp=sharing